Morse theory on Lie groupoids: Morse--Smale dynamics

-Let us now consider the notion of moduli space of gradient flow lines in the Lie groupoid setting.
+We consider now the notion of moduli space of gradient flow lines in the Lie groupoid setting.
 Some of the ideas stated below will be used to construct a double complex which in turn will allow us to recover the total cohomology of the Bott--Shulman--Stasheff double complex of the Lie groupoid we are working with.
-Note that there exists a natural free action of $\mathbb{R}$ on $W^{u}(S_\lambda)$ (resp. on $W^{s}(S_\lambda)$) defined by $r\cdot y=\Phi_r(y)$ for all $r\in \mathbb{R}$.
+Note that there exists a natural action of $\mathbb{R}$ on $W^{u}(S_\lambda)$ (resp. on $W^{s}(S_\lambda)$) defined by $r\cdot y=\Phi_r(y)$ for all $r\in \mathbb{R}$.
 This is well defined since if $y\in W^{u}(S_\lambda)$ we have that

-In particular, it is simple to see that these actions induce a well defined action of $\mathbb{R}$ on any intersection $W^{u}(S_{\lambda_i})\cap W^{s}(S_{\lambda_j})$.
+In particular, it is simple to see that these actions induce a well defined free action of $\mathbb{R}$ on any intersection $W^{u}(S_{\lambda_i})\cap W^{s}(S_{\lambda_j})$ for $\lambda_i\neq \lambda_j$.
 We will refer to this action as \textbf{action by flow translation}.
 The \textbf{moduli space of gradient flow lines} in $M$ associated to the non-degenerate critical saturated submanifolds $S_{\lambda_i}$ and $S_{\lambda_j}$ is defined as the quotient space obtained from the action by flow translation:

 The moduli space of gradient flow lines $\mathcal{M}(G_{S_{\lambda_i}},G_{S_{\lambda_j}})$ is equally defined by using the action induced by the descending flow $\widetilde{\Phi_{\tau}}$.
 Thus, motivated by the Morse--Bott transversality condition (see \cite{AB,BH2}) we set up the following definition.